 Although it is seen as a garden weed in many parts of North America, Plantain is a powerful plant that has many medicinal uses.
 Even more, plantain is an edible plant that can be foraged in both wild and urban environments.
 Plantain is a truly wonderful medical aid and people should learn about its properties rather than pulling it out and throwing it away.

-You can see more and more people wearing a paracord survival bracelet and talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
+You can see more and more people wearing a paracord survival bracelet.
+You hear them talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
 However, what the media transmits to the consumers does not reflect what true survival requires and this is how survival myths were born.

-As functional members of our modern society, we are somehow accustomed to take things for granted and we become dependent of stores and the items we buy.
-Soap is one of the many items that we take for granted and if stores would stop selling this item tomorrow, we would have no clue how to make do without it.
+As functional members of our modern society, we are somehow accustomed to take things for granted.
+We become dependent of stores and the items we buy.
+Soap is one of the many items that we take for granted.
+If stores would stop selling this item tomorrow, we would have no clue how to make do without it.
 Luckily for us, there are soap plants that we can use as substitute when soap runs out.

 Where will you be when SHTF?
 There’s a big chance it will catch you in your home region and eventually, it will all be for the best.
 If you know your region before the even occurs, you have better chances of surviving it.